Privacy: the iOS browser showdown

 Brave allows you on first launch to choose your default search engine (and allows privacy-friendly search engines such as Qwant, DuckDuckGo or Startpage to find new users):

-I select here Startpage, a search engine based on Google, but respectful of privacy.
+Here I select Startpage, a Google-based search engine that respects privacy.

 Let's check the queries before clicking "Save":

-Some requests are not readable on the Charles tool and I was therefore not able to check if identifiers were leaking, however we can note the call to sudosecuritygroup.com.
-It is in fact the Guardian company, who partnered with Brave to provide a VPN that also blocks trackers and ads.
-You will be able to activate the VPN in Brave, but you will have to pay.
+Some requests are not readable in Charles, so I was not able to check whether identifiers were leaking.
+However, we can note the call to sudosecuritygroup.com.
+This is actually the company Guardian, which partnered with Brave to provide a VPN that also blocks trackers and ads.
+You can activate the VPN in Brave, but you will have to pay.

 Second step, Brave offers to block trackers: